iPhatty/Phootball/README.md

 - Express-Handlebars
 - Request

+For Testing:
+- Tape
+- Supertest
+- NYC

 ## Dependencies

 To install the node packages necessary to run, type `npm install` or `npm i` in your terminal.